Krishnamohan-Yerrabilli/Articles/cl5aosj2b03ef3hnv3ze44h1q.md

 and S3 is a global service, but you want to create these services region-based.

-Bucket names must be unique, because of their usage, and to identify easily, each bucket name assigned to individual aws customers.
+Bucket names must be unique, because of their usage, and to identify easily, each bucket name assigned to individual AWS customers.

 #### Elastic Load Balancer